Discovery flight cockpit experience at Desert Skies Aviation

 3

 Desert Skies Aviation is registered with ClassWallet and approved by the ADE to receive ESA payments.
-Contact us to set up your child's training schedule and curriculum.
+Create your portal account with ESA enrollment pre-selected to begin onboarding.

 4